David Willetts: Brexit

-Willetts is one of the signatories of a statement by senior Conservatives calling for a second referendum over Brexit.
-This states, "If we are to remain a party of government, it is absolutely critical that we increase our support among younger generations.
+In December 2018, Willetts was one of the signatories of a statement by some senior Conservatives calling for a second referendum over Brexit.
+This stated, "If we are to remain a party of government, it is absolutely critical that we increase our support among younger generations.
 To do this, we must listen to and engage with their concerns on Brexit.
 They voted overwhelmingly to Remain in the European Union in 2016 – and since then have become even stronger in their views.
 Since the referendum, nearly 2 million young people are now of voting age.
 Of those in this group who are certain to vote, an astounding 87% support the United Kingdom staying in the European Union.
 If we do not hear their voices, who could blame them for feeling excluded and powerless on this most vital issue.
 The truth is that if Brexit fails this generation, we risk losing young people for good.
 Our party's electoral future will be irrevocably blighted."
 In early 2019, he co-founded the group Right to Vote.